 NEED PROOF THAT VINEGAR IS A WEED-TERMINATOR?
 Just look at the weeds growing along a pea-gravel path in my Herb Garden.
 These were photographed yesterday afternoon, just moments before I sprayed them with cheap, straight-from-the-bottle, store-brand white vinegar.
 Here’s what all that greenery looked like this morning:

 I’d say those weeds are deader than dead.
 And that’s why I use vinegar on the gravel paths, brick walk-ways, and blue-stone patio here at A Garden for the House.
 For me it has proven an effective, eco-friendly answer to Roundup.

 And speaking of Roundup!
 In 2011 the product’s manufacturer, Monsanto, agreed with the New York Attorney General’s office to discontinue their use of the terms “biodegradable” and “environmentally friendly” in ads promoting Roundup.
 Why?
 Because these terms were false.
 Roundup is neither biodegradable nor environmentally friendly.

 The next time you want to murder your weeds, why douse them with something that will remain in the soil for who knows how long?
-Maybe try vinegar instead.
-Vinegar is cheap.
+Try vinegar instead.
+It’s is cheap.
 It’s easy to use.
-I keep gallons of it in my garden shed.
+I keep gallons of the stuff in my garden shed.

 I’ve found that vinegar works best if sprayed on warm, sunny days (at least 78 degrees).
 My paths are located in full, blazing sun.